okfn/ecportal-server-setup/installation.rst

  1. You need a copy of these instructions, and the scripts that go with them.
-    Extract the scripts folder to a working directory; eg. `/tmp/scripts`, and the rpms folder to a working directory at the same level as the scripts, eg `/tmp/rpms`.
+    Extract the scripts folder to a working directory; eg. `/tmp/scripts`, and the rpms and downloads folders to a working directory at the same level as the scripts, eg `/tmp/rpms` and `/tmp/downloads`.

  #.
 From the working directory, edit the `config` file.